bmp-43/INSPECTOR-CLI/README.md

     python3 inspector.py
     ```

-    - Select the tool you want to use (Port Scanner, Subdomain Enumerator, Path Enumerator, Banner Grabber, Malware Analyser, or DNS/WHOIS Lookup).
+    - Select the tool you want to use (Port Scanner, Subdomain Enumerator, Path Enumerator, Banner Grabber, Malware Analyser, DNS/WHOIS Lookup, IP WHOIS Lookup, or Reverse DNS Lookup).
     - Follow the prompts for each tool.
     - For the Port Scanner, enter the IP address or domain to scan.
     - For the Subdomain Enumerator, enter the domain to enumerate.
     - For the Path Enumerator, enter the target URL/domain to brute-force directories.
     - For the Malware Analyser, input the hash string, URL, or file you want to scan.
     - For DNS/WHOIS Lookup, enter the domain to retrieve DNS and WHOIS information.
+    - For IP WHOIS Lookup and Reverse DNS, these are integrated into the Profiler tool.

 ## Folder Structure